threefoldfoundation/info_sdk/src/intro.md

 ### ThreeFold Foundation
 <!-- insert general objectives for the TF Network (Grid, Token and 3bot) -->
-The Threefold Foundation is realizing the vision to provides affordable, local digital services by many for anyone.
+The Threefold Foundation is realizing the vision to provide affordable, local digital services by many for anyone.
 ![](ses.png)
 For more information on the Foundation, please check [threefold.io](https://threefold.io)